Victory (The Jacksons album): Recording

 After a successful reunion on the Motown 25 television special in 1983, Jermaine Jackson decided to return to the group, having left Motown after nine years as a full-fledged soloist.
 His brothers had left Motown for Epic in 1975, but despite the reunion, the brothers rarely worked together on the album; it was mainly composed of solo songs the brothers had each worked on during that time.
 Each brother had a solo song on the album: Michael on "Be Not Always", Randy on "One More Chance" (not to be confused with their 1970 song of the same name from their ABC album) and "The Hurt", Tito on "We Can Change the World", Jackie on "Wait" and Marlon on "Body".
 Jermaine only sings co-lead vocals with Michael on "Torture".
 He also performs ad-libs on "Wait" and is additionally named as a background vocalist on "One More Chance" and "The Hurt".
 "Torture" was originally planned to be a duet between Michael and Jackie (the song's writer), but when Jermaine officially re-joined the group, he took over the parts intended for Jackie (who can still be heard during the song's chorus and ad-libs).

 The album only had two videos—for the songs "Torture" and "Body"—and neither Jermaine nor Michael appeared in either one.
 A wax dummy of Michael from Madame Tussauds acted as a stand in for the "Torture" video.

 Michael recorded "State of Shock", a duet originally recorded with Queen lead vocalist Freddie Mercury.
 The duo were unable to finish the track, so Michael ended up recording a second version of the track with Rolling Stones frontman Mick Jagger.

 Artwork

-Tensions reportedly grew between the brothers during the recording sessions and as a result, minimal publicity photography was done.
-The official album cover art at the request and demand of the label, instead features a very detailed illustrated painting of the band.
-The album cover art was commissioned from famed science fiction and fantasy book cover illustrator, Michael Whelan.
+Tensions reportedly grew between the brothers during the recording sessions, and as a result, minimal publicity photography was done.
+At the request and demand of the label, the official album cover art instead features an illustrated painting of the band.
+The artwork was commissioned from famed science fiction and fantasy book cover illustrator, Michael Whelan.

-The cover art features the Jacksons brothers, in a cartoon adventure theme.
-The Jackson brothers from left on the cover art are; Marlon, Jackie, Randy (On the first release of the record there was a white dove on Randy's shoulder.
-On later issues the bird was removed.), Michael, Jermaine, and Tito.
+The Jackson brothers from left to right on the cover go as follows: Marlon, Jackie, Randy, Michael, Jermaine, and Tito.
+On the record's first release, there was a white dove on Randy's shoulder, which was removed on later issues.